On a question of Slaman and Steel: A nonuniform construction

-To prove (2), note first that if every countable Borel equivalence relation $E$ is hyper-Borel-finite, the function $f$ given in Theorem~\ref{m_construction} is a Borel reduction from $E$ to many-one equivalence $\equiv_m$ on $2^\omega$.
-However, $\equiv_m$ is not uniformly universal by \cite[Theorem 1.5.(5)]{M}. \end{proof}
+To prove (2), note first that if every countable Borel equivalence relation $E$ is hyper-Borel-finite, the function $f$ given in Theorem~\ref{m_construction} is a Borel reduction from $E$ to many-one equivalence $\equiv_m$ and one-one equivalence $\equiv_1$ on $2^\omega$.
+However, $\equiv_m$ is not uniformly universal by \cite[Theorem 1.5.(5)]{M}, so not every universal countable Borel equivalence relation is uniformly universal.